Dr Luca Bosetti

-I practise psychoanalytic psychotherapy and psychoanalysis in central Nottingham and London.
+I am a psychoanalyst and psychoanalytic psychotherapist practising in central Nottingham and London.

-I work within the Lacanian psychoanalytic orientation and I use a flexible and in-depth approach that respects individual differences and gives importance to the unique circumstances behind each person's distress and difficulties.
+I offer both short and long-term therapy and I use an up-to-date and flexible approach that values individual differences and appreciates the unique circumstances behind each person's distress and difficulties.

 Training, qualifications & experience

-I have a PhD in Psychoanalysis and a Postgraduate Diploma in Addiction Psychology and Counselling.
+I have a PhD in Psychoanalysis (Nottingham University) and a Postgraduate Diploma in Addiction Psychology and Counselling (London South Bank University).

-Between 2013 and 2017 I was service manager for the GamCare counselling service in the East Midlands area and worked as placement coordinator and clinical supervisor for an addiction charity in Nottingham.
+Between 2013 and 2017 I was service manager for the GamCare counselling service in the East Midlands area and placement coordinator and supervisor for students on psychotherapy placements from the Sherwood Psychotherapy Training Institute and the University of Nottingham.

 Accredited register membership